 Rule #5: Don’t forget about interest and dividends!

 Interest and dividends have become the forgotten step-children of investing.
-In the past fifteen years, the go, go, growth, and low yields have pushed income to the side.
+In the past fifteen years, the go-go, growth, and low yields have pushed income aside.
 Interest and dividends are your friends, always there for you.
-Especially during the difficult times.
+Especially during difficult times.
 Dependable every month or quarter, reinvesting, quietly buying more, and sneakily increasing your wealth.
 They are the secret weapon of investing.
 It doesn’t matter if the market is up or down.
-Your portfolio is generating income working behind the scenes strengthening your portfolio for the subsequent recovery.
+Your portfolio is generating income, working behind the scenes, and strengthening your portfolio for the subsequent recovery.

-Rule # 5 is a big reason you don’t want to do rule #1.
-Your best course of action is to ride it out and let the interest and dividends do their magic and buy low.
+Rule # 5 is why you don’t want to do rule #1.
+Your best action is to ride it out and let the interest and dividends do their magic and buy low.

 Rule #6: Household accounts work together!

 Investing is cyclical.
 Times of irrational market behavior, both good and bad.
 None of which you can control.
 Your job is to control your emotions and not make decisions that will hurt your long-term financial success.
-It would be best if you remained even-keeled, accepting temporary downturns as the cost of doing business and the engine that drives your investments forward in the eventual recovery.
+It would be best to remain even-keeled, accepting temporary downturns as the cost of doing business and the engine that drives your investments forward in the eventual recovery.